AbsoluteRich/Make-Money-v2/README.md

 # Make Money (v2+)
-Unmangling the original repo for something hopefully more organised
+Creating a whole new repo, in hopes of having some less mangled and more organised